 Raw wastewater samples were additionally collected from 12 sites (manholes, pump stations, and WQTCs) serving Boone, Campbell, and Kenton Counties, in Northern Kentucky (USA).
-Samples in SD1 were collected using a 24 h composite sampler with a volume of 125 ml, stored on ice during sampling, and transported via overnight delivery to the University of Louisville laboratory.
-Samples from SD1 were collected from September 3 to October 15, 2020, once per week.
+Samples in SD1 were collected using a 24 hour composite sampler.
+A volume of 125 ml was collected, stored on ice, and transported via overnight delivery to the University of Louisville laboratory.
+Samples from SD1 were collected from 3 September to 15 October, 2020, once per week.

-Fecal indicator detection and quantification.
+Fecal indicator detection and quantification

-Full method details are provided by Fuqua et al. (2021).
+Full method details are provided by Fugua et al. (2021).
 All samples were analyzed in the same laboratory at the University of Louisville.
-Samples were maintained on ice throughout the process, and 40 ml samples were processed within 12 h of collection.
-Samples were clarified using a 70 μm cell strainer (Thermo Fisher Scientific, 22363548), concentrated with overnight polyethylene glycol incubation [5% PEG800 (Millipore-Sigma, 1546605); 0.2 M NaCl (VWR, 0241)] and pelleted by centrifugation at 16,000 \times g for 30 min at 4°C. Pellets were resuspended in TrizolTM (Thermo Fisher Scientific, 15596018), and RNA was extracted using a Direct-zolTM-96 MagBead RNA extraction kit (Zymo Research, R2102) per the manufacturer's protocol.
+Samples were maintained on ice throughout the process, and 40 ml samples were processed within 12 hour of collection.
+Samples were clarified using a 70 μm cell strainer (Thermo Fisher Scientific, 22 363 548), concentrated overnight with polyethylene glycol incubation [5% PEG800 (Millipore-Sigma, 1546605); 0.2 M NaCl (VWR, 0241)] and pelleted by centrifugation at 16 000 \times q for 30 minutes at 4°C. Pellets were resuspended in TrizolTM (Thermo Fisher Scientific, 15596018), and RNA was extracted using a Direct-zolTM-96 MagBead RNA extraction kit (Zymo Research, R2102) per the manufacturer's protocol.
 Eluted RNA was further purified from any contaminating substances using an RNeasy kit (Qiagen, 74104) and eluted from the column according to the manufacturer's protocol.
 Thereafter, RNA quality was evaluated using a NanoDrop 1000 for concentration and purity.
 Samples resulting in RNA of sufficient quality (260/280 ratio > 1.9) and concentration (at least 10 ng/ μ l) were quantified with an Applied Biosystems QS3 RT PCR System for the copy number of RNase P, PMMoV, and CrAssphage.
 Less than 1% of the samples failed to meet these quality standards.
 Samples were analyzed in triplicates.
 Standard published primer/probe sets were used for all three targets (sequences are listed in Supplement Table B1; reverse transcription (RT)-qPCR operating conditions are summarized in Supplement Table B2).
 DNA plasmids containing the respective primer-probe regions were used to generate the standard curves.
 PCR inhibition was qualified in the method development by dilution of the RNA template.
 In 20+ samples across multiple weeks, the RNA template was diluted 1:3 before adding to the respective reaction mixture, and a corresponding Ct shift of 1 was anticipated.
 The average shift was 1.05.
 Data were reported on an unconcentrated sample basis (copies/ml of wastewater).
 In this study, we only reported on the RNase P, PMMoV, and CrAssphage values generated using this methodology.

-Data analysis.
+Data analysis